-The reason I'm telling you everything I went through instead of the "success" I went through is because I want you to know I'm a real person and I want more than anything to connect with people.
+The reason I'm telling you everything I went through is not for you to feel sorry for me, but because I want you to know I'm a real person and I want more than anything to connect with people.
 Another pretty traumatic thing that happened when I was 16 was my brother getting diagnosed with schizophrenia.
 Before this happened, I was pretty jealous of my brother because he was outgoing, popular, and the class clown that people love.
 I was extremely shy and only hung out with my close group of friends.
 But the day he started seeing and hearing things I remember hoping it was drugs and not his mental state because I didn't want to think I would lose my brother.
-That's what it felt like then, that he would never go back to his silly/funny self.
-It's weird to think this person you knew your whole life completely changes on you like that.
-The day that it switched, which is normally what happens with people who get diagnosed with schizophrenia is that the "switch" usually happens between the ages of 17-30.
-Where he becomes a completely different person seeing, hearing things, and becoming paranoid of everything and everyone.
+That's what it felt like then, that he would never go back to his silly/funny, outgoing self.
+It's weird to think this person you knew your whole life completely changes on you within an instance.
+This is normally what happens with people who get diagnosed with schizophrenia.
+They go through a "switch", which usually happens between the ages of 17-30 where he becomes a completely different person seeing, hearing things, and becoming paranoid of everything and everyone.